-HE 22.5 Undertake farmworker laborer demographics study to understand key data points such as income, housing conditions, impacts of COVID, and other factors.
+HE 22.4 Undertake farmworker laborer demographics study to understand key data points such as income, housing conditions, impacts of COVID, and other factors.
 This information will be utilized to inform the monitoring needs of small (five or fewer units) sites and future farmworker housing program and funding design.
 Study will be funded with local funding sources.

-Lead: Department of Housing / Planning and Building Department Implementation Target/Timeframe: 2023-2025, with study completed by September 2025.
+Implementation Target/Timeframe: 2023-2025, with study completed by September 2025.

-HE 22.6 Provide affordable housing opportunities and supportive services to homeless individuals and families:

-A. Continue to use CDBG, HOME, local funds, Mental Health Services Act (MHSA), No Place Like Home, Housing for a Healthy California Program, Homekey, and similar programs to support emergency, interim, and permanent housing opportunities.

-B. Continue to require that at least 5% of units in affordable housing projects funded with local funds are set aside for homeless households and prioritize funding for projects that set aside 20% of units or more to homeless households.

-C. Secure funding (including rental subsidies) to acquire and operate interim and permanent supportive housing through local, state, and federal funds.

-D. Continue to support community-based organizations that provide rapid rehousing, housing navigation services and other homelessness prevention efforts.
+- HE 22.5 Provide affordable housing opportunities and supportive services to homeless individuals and families: - A. Continue to use CDBG, HOME, local funds, Mental Health Services Act (MHSA), No Place Like Home, Housing for a Healthy California Program, Homekey, and similar programs to support emergency, interim, and permanent housing opportunities. - B. Continue to require that at least 5% of units in affordable housing projects funded with local funds are set aside for homeless households and prioritize funding for projects that set aside 20% of units or more to homeless households. - C. Secure funding (including rental subsidies) to acquire and operate interim and permanent supportive housing through local, state, and federal funds. - D. Continue to support community-based organizations that provide rapid rehousing, housing navigation services and other homelessness prevention efforts.